scalalandio/chimney/docs/docs/supported-transformations.md

 !!! notice

-    While `sealed` hierarchies, Scala 3 `enum`s and Java `enum`s fall into the same category of Algebraic Data Types, manu users might consider them different things and e.g. not look for methods starting with `withSealedSubtype` when dealing with `enum`s.
-For that reason we provide an aliases to both of these methods - `withEnumCaseHandled` and `withEnumCaseHandledPartial`:
+    While `sealed` hierarchies, Scala 3 `enum`s and Java `enum`s fall into the same category of Algebraic Data Types, manu users might consider them different things and e.g. not look for methods starting with `.withSealedSubtype` when dealing with `enum`s.
+For that reason we provide an aliases to both of these methods - `.withEnumCaseHandled` and `.withEnumCaseHandledPartial`:

     ```scala
     // file: snippet.scala - part of withEnumCaseHandled example